 a facilitative approach

 Mediation is a voluntary, confidential process where parties work with a neutral and impartial mediator to resolve their dispute.
+The mediator does not provide legal advice, make findings, impose decisions or take sides.
+The mediator’s role is to facilitate discussions between the parties, assist the exchange of information, test positions adopted by the parties and help the parties understand the consequences of not setting.
 The parties decide how the dispute is resolved, rather than a Court imposing it on them.

 R3 Resolutions adopts a facilitative approach to mediation by assisting the parties to have conversations that they have not previously been able to have, in an open and respectful manner.
 The mediator assists the parties to identify the issues in dispute, understand each other’s interests and positions better, and encourage them to consider options as to how the dispute can best be resolved.

 A mediator does not provide legal advice to the parties or provide any determination of the dispute or the decisions of the parties.
 However, at times, with the consent of both parties, the mediator may incorporate evaluative techniques into the mediation.